 Before signing the dotted line for an E&O insurance policy, know who your policy covers.
 Some E&O policies will cover you as an individual, some may cover your business entity (more on travel agency business structures), and some may cover both.

 When it comes to independent contractors (ICs) and employees, that's yet another aspect to be aware of in your potential policy!
 Some travel agency insurance policies may cover the entire agency, some may not.
-You'll want to make sure you understand if your ICs and employees need their own policies.
+Whether your an agency owner or an IC/employee, you need to understand if ICs and employees need their own policies.

 Errors and Omissions insurance doesn't include Liability coverage (sometimes known as "slip and fall" insurance.)